brevzin/brevzin.github.io/_posts/2020-11-14-tag-invoke.md

 It's worth reiterating that this is substantially better than raw ADL - if you just use `N::eq` and `N::ne` everywhere, you don't have to worry about issues like calling the wrong thing (perhaps some type has a more efficient inequality than simply negating equality? `N::ne` will do the right thing) or it being an invalid implementation (perhaps the user's implementation accidentally took references to non-const and mutated the arguments?
 This wouldn't compile).
 But this is _not_ easy to write, and for such a straightforward interface, you can't really tell what it is anyway without some serious study.

 CPOs improve upon just raw ADL names by allowing you to verify more things.
-But they come at some cost.
 While they provide the user a way to ensure they call the correct implementation and provide checking for the user that they implemented the customization point correctly (to some extent), that comes with a cost: somebody had to write all of that by hand, and it's not necessarily cheap to compile either.
 Even though we're addressing more of the customization facilities that I'm claiming we want, these are much harder and time-consuming interfaces to write... that nevertheless are quite opaque.

 ### `tag_invoke`